 On Mac, you don’t need to download any program or app if you want to measure the connected network.
 Hold the option key and click on the Wi-Fi symbol.
 You’ll see dBm measurements in the RSSI entry.

 Once you know how strong your network is, you’ll have a better idea of what to do to improve it.
 For instance, if you can reach the edges of your home and still see a 60 dBm signal (or most of the bars), then any issues you’re having aren’t Wi-Fi-strength related.
-Check for interference, consider changing channels, or upgrade to a router that supports 5 GHz if your current one doesn’t.
+Check for interference, consider changing channels, or upgrade to a router that supports 5 GHz (or even 6Ghz) if your current one doesn’t.

 If you step a room or two away from the router and find you’re quickly losing the signal, it’s time to consider the age of your router and its placement.
 Either your walls are very thick and dense, or your router is old and unable to broadcast very far.
 If you have plaster walls, consider moving the router as close to the center of the home as possible.